rohgarg/split-cuda/README.md

 Finally, the lower half passes control to the target (CUDA) application through the second ld.so.

-By putting trampolines around the second ld.so's mmap and sbrk functions, we can control and monitor the memory regions it loads, including a second heap.
+By putting a trampoline around the second ld.so's mmap function, we can control and monitor the memory regions it loads.
+Similarly, a trampoline around the second ld.so's sbrk function enables us to have two separate heaps -- one for the the upper half, and one for the lower half.
+Note that the there's just one "real" heap for the process and that is what the kernel provided to the lower half's trivial executable when it was started.

 ### Runtime logic